 At the population level, InSilicoVA performed best in predicting the CSMF for neonates when provided with training data.
 The algorithm performed substantially worse than chance for all age groups using the default probbase, despite predicting better than chance at the individual level for adults and children.
 The median CCCSMF was -114.2% (UI -115.2%, -112.2%) for adults, -54.9% (UI -57.6%, -50.9%) for children and -113.6% (UI -116.1%, -110.7%) for neonates.
 The median CCCSMF is higher for all age groups when using the Tariff 2.0 causes and symptoms.
 The CCCSMF was 2.2% (UI 1.0%, 3.7%) for adults, 19.4% (UI 17.5%, 21.6%) for children and 34.1% (UI 31.8%, 37.5%) neonates.
 For the child and neonate age groups, the uncertainty interval appears centered around a positive value.

 At both the individual level and the population level, Tariff 2.0 outperforms InSilicoVA in all age groups.
 At the individual level without HCE variables, the median CCC across splits was 9.8 percentage points higher for adults, 6.2 percentage points higher for children and 5.7 percentage points higher for neonates using Tariff 2.0 to diagnose the VAs, compared to InSilicoVA.
 At the population level, the median CCCSMF for Tariff 2.0 was 20.9 percentage points higher for adults, 11.1 percentage points higher for children and 15.1 percentage points higher for neonates.
 Figure 1 shows the individual level and population level performance of InSilicoVA using different configuration compared to Tariff 2.0.
 The cause-specific performance of InSilicoVA tended to follow a similar pattern as the Tariff 2.0 algorithm when trained using the same symptoms as predictors, except that Tariff 2.0 concordance was generally higher.
 Across all age groups, InSilicoVA had higher concordance only for Drowning, Maternal, Stomach Cancer, Suicide in adults, AIDS, Malaria, Other Defined Causes of Child Deaths, Other Infectious Diseases in children and Pneumonia, Birth asphyxia, Meningitis/Sepsis, Preterm Delivery in neonates.

 Across all age groups, InSilicoVA had higher sensitivity for 20 of 61 causes for at least one of the with HCE/without HCE scenarios.
 It had higher specificity for 36 of 61 causes.
-Additional file 5 shows cause-specific comparisons of InsilicoVA and Tariff 2.0 using sensitivity and specificity.
+Table 6 shows the median sensitivity and specificity across cause for InSilicoVA and Tariff 2.0.
+Overall Tariff 2.0 had higher sensitivity for all age groups with and without the health care experience predictors.
+InSilicoVA had comparable specificity to Tariff 2.0 for adults and children, but slightly lower specific for neonates.
+Additional file 5 shows cause-specific comparisons of InSilicoVA and Tariff 2.0 using sensitivity and specificity.

 Further, when using training data, the model did not always converge for every test-train split.
 Across the three modules and different mappings of training data, 79.4% to 1.6% of the 500 test-train splits the model did not converge when using the default number of Monte Carlo simulations.
 We increased the number of simulations performed during the fitting process to three times the default to see of the model would eventually converge.
 Even with these extra samples, up to 34.0% splits still failed to converge for some configurations.